tgjohnst/gpt2-outputs/lotr/gpt2_345M/training_samples.md

      'Yes,' cried Sam, 'they are very big.
 There is a dark secret at work in all the land.`

 # 1200 epochs
-`'But this is not the way, I fear.
+` But this is not the way, I fear.
 This is not a way of escape, I fear.
 No, I do not think so; and if you think so, you are blind, perhaps: either you see not, or you do not.
 You would not think of seeking for a ladder up a great ravine with long necks, till you saw some signs that it was you, and that this was the way to go.
 I did not look, but I know that you mean to go.
      'You see, if Frodo is not found, the Ring will not help us; and you will not learn the way, unless it is set on you.'
      'That hardly seems any good hope,' answered Gandalf.
 'You say something like this to yourself and I say: "Hoom, hoom!
 I am glad that you are alive.
 Even though you have said that you wished for the Ring.
 I hope that it will be found in a fight, and for good and for evil in the battle that you wish to fight."
 I hope that they will find it, and that they will know about it, or it will make their way to them."
 That seems to me to be a very great wish.
 And it seems to others that way too loud.
 The Enemy holds it: to think that you and I, who know so little about such matters, can cast aside our fear and wish for the Ring of Power.
 I am afraid that it is all going to waste on such foolishness.'
      'You are mistaken,' said Frodo with a clear voice.
 'It is not all going to waste.'
 He spoke with a clear voice, and a doubt, as if all thought of the Ring had vanished into thin air.